 The Grecian foot is described as "somewhat tapered".
 It's the easiest foot type to identify - if your second toe is longer than your first toe, you have a Grecian foot.

 If this is your foot, it's bad news.
-Feet aren't supposed to be this shape!
-Your strong big toe is meant to take the brunt of things, but your longer second toe means it has to take more weight than it's designed for - especially en pointe.
-You may be inclined to sickle on demi-pointe, and it can be quite a challenge to get your toes comfortable in a pointe shoe.
+Your strong big toe is meant to take the brunt of things, but your longer second toe means it has to take all the weight - especially en pointe.
+You may be inclined to sickle on demi-pointe, and it can be a challenge to get your toes comfortable in a pointe shoe.